 "Whole, minimally processed foods that are combined to include quality protein, high fiber grains, vegetables and fruits, high water, and maybe a bit of red pepper sometimes helps create a symphony that brings different players to help impact the chemistry of satiety through hormones and compounds that are released in response to those foods, as well as physical factors like thickness and volume to help stimulate stretch receptors in the stomach and give us the feeling of being satisfied," she says.
 "In addition, these combinations lead to a slow sustained release of blood sugar to the bloodstream to help manage appetite between meals, and potentially reducing the appetite for the next meal as well."

 If we completely suppressed our appetite, we wouldn't have the fuel or energy to keep our bodies going, since food is the body's main source of energy.
-So instead of turning to sketchy "appetite suppressant" supplements, turn to these more natural, whole food options instead, which will help you feel fuller and more satisfied throughout the day.
-Ahead, the 13 options dietitians recommend.
+Instead of turning to sketchy "appetite suppressant" supplements, embrace these natural, whole food options instead, which will help you feel fuller and more satisfied throughout the day.
+Ahead, the 13 foods dietitians recommend.

 When it comes to staying full, you're better off reaching for certain forms of oats than others.
 "Because soluble fiber needs liquid to thicken up, oats seem to be the most filling when they’re cooked in water or milk to make oatmeal vs. sprinkled on something or used secondarily as an ingredient as a muffin," Bazilian says.